eirikpre/VSCode-SystemVerilog/README.md

 ## Release Notes
 See changelog for mode details
 ### 0.10
+- Folders outside the workspace can now be included with `systemverilog.includeIndexing`
 - It now saves the indexed database between runs, allowing quickstart on previous workspaces
 ### 0.9